dralgroup/ani1ccxgelu/README.md

-# Models and scripts

 This repository contains models and scripts for:

-- Seyedeh Fatemeh Alavi, Yuxinxin Chen, Yi-Fan Hou, Fuchun Ge, Peikun Zheng, Pavlo O. Dral*. *Towards Accurate and Efficient Anharmonic Vibrational Frequencies with the Universal Interatomic Potential ANI-1ccx-gelu and Its Fine-Tuning*. **2024**.
+- Seyedeh Fatemeh Alavi, Yuxinxin Chen, Yi-Fan Hou, Fuchun Ge, Peikun Zheng, [Pavlo O. Dral](http://dr-dral.com)*.
+[ANI-1ccx-gelu Universal Interatomic Potential and Its Fine-Tuning: Toward Accurate and Efficient Anharmonic Vibrational Frequencies](https://doi.org/10.1021/acs.jpclett.4c03031). *J. Phys.
+Chem.
+Lett.* **2025**, in press.
+DOI: 10.1021/acs.jpclett.4c03031.
 Preprint on ChemRxiv: https://doi.org/10.26434/chemrxiv-2024-c8s16 (2024-10-09).

+Please also check the related [tutorials](https://xacs.xmu.edu.cn/docs/mlatom/tutorial_universalml.html#fine-tuning-universal-models) on using MLatom for calculations with the universal models and their fine-tuning.

+# Models and scripts

 This repository contains codes and scripts for utilizing and fine-tuning a reformulated Universal Interatomic Potential (UIP), **ANI-1ccx-gelu**, to calculate anharmonic vibrational frequencies of various molecules, including H2CO, HCOOH, HNO2, cH3OH, CH3CHO, CH3NO2, CH3COOH, and CH3CONH3.
 While ANI-1ccx demonstrates excellent thermochemical performance, its limitations in anharmonic frequency calculations are addressed in this enhanced version.
 This UIP represents a significant step forward in using machine learning for interpreting molecular spectra, reducing computational cost while maintaining accuracy comparable to B3LYP/6-31G*.